Aifric spent 13 years at Morgan Stanley where she became Managing Director on the London trading floor.

 “…the smartest financial novel since The Bonfire of the Vanities, and the first with a fully drawn female heroine - Frank Partnoy /Aifric Campbell has brilliantly combined the best elements of the modern financial thriller and the nineteenth-century coming-of-age story to create a commanding work of fiction.—Stephen Amidon / It’s that rare work of fiction in which the financial world functions as more than a mere backdrop – Bloomberg / Campbell, a former managing director at Morgan Stanley, punctures the seamy darkness of banking with acute observations. – Publishers Weekly / Of all the contemporary heroines, Geri Molloy might be the most badass.
 Watch out, Lisbeth Salander. —Marie Claire / Part of what makes Irish author Aifric Campbell’s [On the Floor] work is her refusal to pity her characters… Her tough-talking, irreverent prose engenders an updated take on the Wall Street morality tale. —The Daily Beast

-Aifric’s story in The Book of Men, Nov 2013
+Aifric’s short story in The Book of Men Nov 2013

 SLATE reviews On the Floor Aug 2013